fbuetler/chirpstack_http/README.md

 A Home Assistant integration that allows you to receive LoRaWAN device data from ChirpStack via HTTP integration.

+## Features

+  * Creates devices with binary_sensors and sensors.
+  * Basic unit of measurement detection.
+  * Supports configuring multiple platforms / endpoints.
+  * Header authentication.

+## Requirements

+  * Your home assistant http port to be accessible from chirpstack.
+  * Chirpstack needs to decode the uplink with a codec.
+This component does not support decoding.

 ## Installation

 ### HACS (Recommended)